2013 Honda Odyssey Performance

 - "Touring models are a bit more responsive thanks to their six-speed automatic transmission that executes shifts quickly and smoothly.
 Even though the Odyssey is outpowered by the Toyota Sienna's 266-hp V6, this new powertrain feels just as lively, with either minivan able to confidently merge onto the highway or pass slower moving traffic." -- Edmunds (2011)

 Handling and Braking

 Many reviewers say that, for a minivan, the 2013 Honda Odyssey handles very well.
-They're impressed at how the Odyssey tackles corners and at how direct and well-weighted the steering is.
+They're impressed with how the Odyssey tackles corners and with how direct and well-weighted the steering is.
 Keep in mind that the Odyssey's handling is excellent for a minivan; several reviewers point out that its height and weight mean that the Odyssey is no sport sedan.
 Still, nearly all reviewers say the Odyssey is up for a long cruise on the highway or a somewhat spirited jaunt down a back road.

 - "The ride is as comfortable and poised as before, with body roll remaining minimal for a minivan.
 A new variable-displacement power-steering pump reduces effort slightly, but a bit of steering feel has been lost along with it; the average minivan buyer likely won’t mind, and the Odyssey remains the driver’s choice in the segment." -- Car and Driver (2011)